flutter/website/src/docs/cookbook/networking/send-data.md

 )
 ```

-On pressing the button **Create Data**, we make the network request,
+On pressing the **Create Data** button, make the network request,
-which sends the data in the `TextField` to the server with a `POST` request.
+which sends the data in the `TextField` to the server
+as a `POST` request.
-This Future `_futureAlbum` will be used in the next step.
+The Future, `_futureAlbum`, is used in the next step.

-## 5. Display the response on screen.
+## 5. Display the response on screen

 To display the data on screen, use the
 [`FutureBuilder`][] widget.
 The `FutureBuilder` widget comes with Flutter and
-makes it easy to work with async data sources.
+makes it easy to work with asynchronous data sources.
 You must provide two parameters:

   1. The `Future` you want to work with.
-In this case, the future returned from
+In this case,
-  the `createAlbum()` function.
+     the future returned from the `createAlbum()` function.
-  2. A `builder` function that tells Flutter what to render, depending on the
+  2. A `builder` function that tells Flutter what to render,
-  state of the `Future`: loading, success, or error.
+     depending on the state of the `Future`: loading,
+     success, or error.

-Note that `snapshot.hasData` only returns `true` when the snapshot contains
+Note that `snapshot.hasData` only returns `true` when
-a non-null data value.
-This is why the `createAlbum` function should throw an exception
+the snapshot contains a non-null data value.
+This is why the `createAlbum()` function should throw an exception
-even in the case of a 404 Not Found server response.
-If `createAlbum` returns `null`
+even in the case of a "404 Not Found" server response.
+If `createAlbum()` returns `null`, then
-then `CircularProgressIndicator` will be shown indefinitely.
+`CircularProgressIndicator` displays indefinitely.

 <!-- skip -->
 ```dart